ovh/docs/pages/cloud/vps/resetting_a_windows_password/guide.en-gb.md

 ## Instructions

-Connect to the VPS via VNC in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) with the login details you would have recieved by e-mail.
+Connect to the VPS via VNC in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) with the login details you have received by email.

 Type the following commands to mount the remote file system: